pawel-up/html.md/README.md

 # HTML.md

-No-dependency, ESM ready, in browser HTML to markdown converter.
+No-dependency, ESM based, in browser HTML to markdown converter.

-A library that takes an HTML string or an Element reference and translates it to MarkDown code.
+A library that takes an HTML string or a reference to an Element and translates it to a Markdown code.

 Note, this library works in a **browser** environment only.
 This won't work in `Node.js`.